autonomousvision/good/README.md

 # GOOD: Exploring geometric cues for detecting objects in an open world

-This repository is the official implementation of [GOOD: Exploring geometric cues for detecting objects in an open world](https://arxiv.org/abs/2212.11720).
+This repository is the official implementation of [GOOD: Exploring geometric cues for detecting objects in an open world](https://arxiv.org/abs/2212.11720) (ICLR 2023).

 ## What is it?